dSupertramp/AItrika/README.md

 Enhance your knowledge in medical research.

-AItrika is a tool that can extract lots of relevant informations inside medical papers in an easy way:
+AItrika (formerly PubGPT) is a tool that can extract lots of relevant informations inside medical papers in an easy way:

 - Abstract
 - Full text (when available)